FinweLtd/doc-livesync-all/docs/articles/resolution.md

 ```

 We can now see that *resolution per degree* is a useful method for expressing resolution
 (the amount of detail image holds) when we talk about wide-angle panoramic images.
-We will
+In this
-use the term *panorama resolution* to reference it.
+article we will use the term *panorama resolution* to reference it.

+A summary of some useful terms and their meaning:

+* Pixel resolution = the amount of detail an image can hold in file and in memory
+* Screen resolution = the size of an image on screen in screen pixels
+* Spatial resolution = the amount of pixels per length unit (the clarity of an image on screen / on paper)
+* Panorama resolution = the amount of pixels per degree (the amount of detail per angle)

 We have also learned that 360-degree images need much higher *image resolution* than ordinary
-2D photos to provide the same amount of detail per degree ie. to "look the same quality".
+2D photos to provide the same amount of detail per degree ie. to "look the same quality",
+simply because they contain much larger field-of-view ie. much more degrees (sphere surface)
+to cover with pixels.

 ### Retina resolution

 In order to make an image look sharp on screen, both the original image resolution AND the screen
 resolution must be high enough: you need enough pixels to store the details and enough pixels
 to draw them on screen so that they remain distinguishable.
+We have already said that it is best
-It is best if they match perfectly:
-you can avoid aliasing errors that come from scaling if your image has *exactly* the same amount
+if they match perfectly: you can avoid aliasing errors that come from scaling if your image
-of pixels in file and on screen.
-A well known example is matching the file resolution of iOS app
+has *exactly* the same amount of pixels in file and on screen, and you preserve all the detail
+without wasting memory for something that cannot be seen by user.
+A well known example is matching
-icons and button graphics with their screen resolutions so that they will look "perfect" as no
+the file resolutions of iOS app icons and button graphics with their screen resolutions so that
-scaling artifacts will occur.
+they will look "perfect" as no scaling artifacts will occur.

 Nowadays it is becoming rare to aim for pixel perfect presentation as there are so many different
 aspect ratios and screen resolutions that need to be supported.
 For example, on Android the
 approach is different: to support thousands of different device models developers cannot make
 large amount of variants of each app icon; instead they are supposed to use vector graphics and
 let the device rasterize a pixel perfect copy at runtime.
 This approach of course does not work
 with images that have been captured with a camera and are raster images by nature.
+The solution
+is simple: use images whose pixel resolution matches with the highest screen resolution that
+will be needed.
+The operating system will downscale the images to lower resolutions.
+It is not
+perfect, but good enough.

 It is also worth to realize that the concept of pixel perfect imaging mainly applies to traditional
 2D images; pixel-to-pixel matching is not possible with spherical 360-degree images as they